Royal Fusiliers: American War of Independence

 The Royal Fusiliers were sent to Canada in April 1773.
 The regiment was broken up into detachments that served at Montreal, Quebec, Fort Chambly and Fort St Johns (Saint-Jean-sur-Richelieu).
-In the face of the American invasion of Canada in 1775/76, most of the regiment was forced to surrender.
-The 80 man garrison of Fort Chambly attempted to resist a 400-man Rebel force but ultimately had to surrender.
-This is where the regiment lost its first set of colours.
+In the face of the American invasion of Canada in 1775/76, the 80 man garrison of Fort Chambly attempted to resist a 400-man Rebel force but ultimately had to surrender, losing its regimental colours as a result.
+The bulk of the regiment was captured when St John's fell.
 A 70-man detachment under the command of Captain Humphrey Owens assisted with the Battle of Quebec in December 1775.

 The men taken prisoner during the defence of Canada were exchanged in British held New York City in December 1776.
 Here, the regiment was rebuilt and garrisoned New York and New Jersey.
 In October 1777, the 7th participated in the successful assaults on Fort Clinton and Fort Montgomery and the destruction of enemy stores at Continental Village.
 In late November, 1777 the regiment reinforced the garrison of Philadelphia.
-During the British evacuation back to New York City, the regiment participated in the Battle of Monmouth in June 1778.
+During the British evacuation back to New York City, the regiment participated in a diversionary raid in the days leading up to the Battle of Monmouth in June 1778.
 The 7th participated in Tryon's raid in July 1779.